ivan-perevala/camera_projection_painter_addon_manual/ops/import-scene.rst

 Type
 ====

-File type to be imported.
+File type to be imported